masonictemple4/gofig/README.md

 - [X] Add better start command support for panes and windows.
 - [X] Honestly redo the generation of the objects from the existing tmux session.
 - [ ] Implement a better verbosity mode.
+- [ ] See if we can make the default window the first for all sessions, previously solved by calling the attach-session command with the window id.
+However, the following sessions are all currently attached to their last window.